fish-shell/fish-shell/CONTRIBUTING.rst

    echo (_ "hello")
    echo (_ "goodbye")

-Note that you can use either single or double quotes to enclose the message to be translated.
-You can also optionally include spaces after the opening parentheses and once again before the closing parentheses.
+You can use either single or double quotes to enclose the message to be translated.
+You can also optionally include spaces after the opening parentheses or before the closing parentheses.

 Creating and updating translations requires the Gettext tools, including ``xgettext``, ``msgfmt`` and ``msgmerge``.
 Translation sources are